Principles and Themes

 Although the responsibility for the co-ordination of safeguarding adults arrangements lies with local authorities, the implementation of these procedures is a collaborative responsibility and effective work must be based on a multi-agency approach.

-The key principles which govern this procedure are set out in Chapter 14, Care and Support Statutory Guidance (Department of Health):
+The key principles which govern this procedure are set out in Chapter 14, Care and Support Statutory Guidance (Department of Health and Social Care):

 - empowerment: presumption of person-led decisions and informed consent; consulting the person about their desired outcome throughout the safeguarding process